IOActive/RepoSsessed/README.md

 # RepoSsessed

 RepoSsessed is a project designed to parse public source code repositories and find various types of vulnerabilities.
-Here are some of the methods I'm looking at including.

-- Coding flaws that lead to critical vulnerabilities
-- Hardcoded passwords
-- Sensitive configuration files
-- Database connection strings
-- Private SSL keys
-- Private SSH keys
-- Uploaded Unix/Linux home directories, with sensitive dotfiles
-- <code>~/.ssh</code> directories full of keys
-- Source code of projects you're currently doing blackbox testing on
-- Etc...
+The current focus is on finding secrets, but see the Next Steps section to see what is being added.

+The tool has two main audiences:

+1. Internal teams looking to make sure they don't have secrets in their code repositories.
+2. Consultants looking to check their customers' repositories for secrets, i.e., vulnerabilities.

 ## Philosophy